To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 2. continue-task instruction

-This instruction is used exclusively to send the text to be synthesized.
+This instruction is used to send the text for synthesis.

-You can send the text to be synthesized all at once in a single continue-task instruction, or you can segment the text and send it sequentially in multiple continue-task instructions.
+You can send the text for synthesis all at once in a single continue-task instruction, or you can segment the text and send it sequentially in multiple continue-task instructions.

-When to send: After you receive the task-started event.
+When to send: Send this instruction after you receive the task-started event.

-The interval between sending text fragments cannot exceed 23 seconds.
-Otherwise, a "request timeout after 23 seconds" exception is triggered.
+The interval between sending text fragments must not exceed 23 seconds.
+If this interval is exceeded, a "request timeout after 23 seconds" exception is triggered.

-If there is no more text to send, promptly send a finish-task instruction to end the task.
+If you have no text to send, promptly send a finish-task instruction to end the task.

-The server enforces a 23-second timeout.
-The client cannot modify this configuration.
+The server enforces a 23 second timeout.
+The client cannot change this setting.

 Example: